Firewall nftables settings (firewall.toml)

 By default

-Description This is a group of port settings. [[ports]] you can specify an unlimited number of groups.
+Description This is a group of port settings. [[ports]] You can specify an unlimited number of groups.

 [[ports]]